 Research Opportunities for Students

-If you have research experience on composite materials or carbon nanotube structures and are strongly motivated to conduct scientific research, please send your resume and a personal statement of interests to firstname.lastname@example.org.
-Prof. Abot will contact you by email or phone if there is interest in pursuing your application and funds are available to support your studies at CUA.
-Thank you for your interest.
+If you have research experience on carbon nanotube-based materials or composite materials and are strongly motivated to conduct scientific research, please send your resume and a personal statement of interests to Prof. Abot at firstname.lastname@example.org, specifically addressing how your technical interests match those in the research group and how you would like to contribute to the research projects.
+Thank you so much in advance for your interest and best wishes.